verbb/formie/docs/get-started/configuration.md

 ### Forms
 - `validateCustomTemplates` checks that custom form template paths exist before they are saved.
 - `defaultFormTemplate` sets the default form template handle used for new forms.
+- `defaultFormStencil` sets a stencil handle to apply automatically when new forms are created without an explicit stencil.
 - `defaultEmailTemplate` sets the default email template handle used for new email notifications.
+- `formDefaults` sets structured defaults applied to new forms and stencils, including default submission status, submission title format, privacy settings, submission method, data retention, file-upload deletion behavior, and appearance settings.
+Leave a value empty or `null` to inherit Formie’s built-in behaviour.
+- `fieldDefaults` sets per-field-type defaults applied when new fields are added to a form.
+Keys are field class names; values are arrays of setting handles and values.
+Field types opt in via `supportedDefaults()`.
+Leave a value empty or `null` to inherit Formie’s built-in behaviour.
+- `notificationDefaults` sets defaults applied when a new email notification is created.
+Leave a value empty or `null` to inherit Formie’s built-in behaviour.
 - `enableUnloadWarning` shows an unload warning when a user changes a front-end form and tries to leave without submitting.
 - `enableBackSubmission` submits the current page content when a user clicks the Back button on a multi-page form.
 - `ajaxTimeout` sets the timeout in seconds for Ajax requests made by Formie’s front-end JavaScript.